vivienpou/react-boilerplate/docs/general/introduction.md

 ### Workflow

-The example application is a simple service which shows a list of repositories for GitHub users using GitHub's public API.
+The example application is a simple service which shows a list of repositories for GitHub Products using GitHub's public API.
 You type in a username and the application will show you a list of repositories for that user.
 It also shows how navigating away to a different route can be done.
 You can switch between English and German by selecting the desired option from the menu in the footer.

 #### `<HomePage />`